oh666no/mono-hire-purchase/readme.txt

 == Description ==

-The **Mono Pay-part** plugin adds a new payment gateway to your WooCommerce store, enabling customers to pay for their orders in installments using Mono Bank's installment system.
+The **Mono Hire Purchase** plugin adds a new payment gateway to your WooCommerce store, enabling customers to pay for their orders in installments using Mono Bank's installment system.
 Enhance your store by offering flexible payment options and manage orders effectively with real-time payment status updates.

 **Key Features:**